lise-henry/valisp/doc/features.md

     expr-true)
 ```

-It is possile to use the return value of `if`, but only with the
+It is possible to use the return value of `if`, but only with the
 thee-params version:

 ```